 Using the National Cancer database, Ibraheem has conducted multiple retrospective studies describing the aggressive tumor biology of Black women with breast cancer.
 Her work garnered Ibraheem an AACR Breast Cancer Scholar in Training Award.

-The Future of Dr. Ibraheem’s Breast Cancer Research at the University of Illinois Cancer Center
+Future of Ibraheem’s Breast Cancer Research

 Ibraheem, whose work has been published in several high impact journals, recently received the Robert A. Winn Diversity in Clinical Trials Career Development Award, as did Ryan Nguyen, DO, another University of Illinois Cancer Center member.
 The two-year award recognizes “outstanding professional achievements and promise as a community-oriented clinical researcher” and is sponsored by the Bristol Myers Squibb Foundation, Gilead Sciences and the Massey Cancer Center at Virginia Commonwealth University.